Skip to content

 FieldSpecIterable

-A tuple of (field_name, field_type, metadata) for each field. - field_name: The name of the field as defined in the attrs class - field_type: The type annotation of the field - metadata: A tuple of metadata items from the field's metadata dict
+A tuple of (field_name, field_type, constraints, metadata) for each field. - field_name: The name of the field as defined in the attrs class - field_type: The type annotation of the field - constraints: Always empty tuple (attrs doesn't use constraints) - metadata: A dict of custom metadata from the field's metadata dict

 Examples: